Mantas-2155X/HCharaSwitcher/README.md

 **Features:**
 * Integrated into the game UI
-* Change cards for female H members
+* Change cards for male, female H members
+* Ability to swap cards of characters in 3P HScenes
 * Changes personality, voice, BGM, ABMX, Overlays, other data according to the character card
 * Preserve weakness state checkbox